 The Minnesota Historical Society preserves and makes available a wide range of materials chronicling Minnesota's history and culture.
 The goals of the Collections Department are to collect and preserve; provide access and interpretation; and engage in education and outreach.
 This blog is a tool to share these stories and let people know what is happening in the department.

-Citation: David H. Backus and Family Papers.
+Citation: David Backus Collection.
 Minnesota Historical Society, St. Paul, Minnesota.
-[123.D.10.6F
+123.D.10.6F

 This image forms part of our Minneapolis and St. Paul Newspaper Negative collection.
 Additional photographs in this series may be available in the library, please view the finding aid.

 For more information or to purchase a photograph of this item, view this photograph in our collections database.